qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

       lyr = symbol.symbolLayer(i)
       print("{}: {}".format(i, lyr.layerType()))

-To find out symbol's color use :func:`color` method and :func:`setColor` to change its color.
-With marker symbols additionally you can query for the symbol size and rotation with :func:`size` and :func:`angle` methods, for line symbols there is :func:`width` method returning line width.
+To find out symbol's color use :func:`qgis.core.QgsSymbol.color` method and :func:`qgis.core.QgsSymbol.setColor` to change its color.
+With marker symbols additionally you can query for the symbol size and rotation with :func:`qgis.core.QgsSymbol.size` and :func:`qgis.core.QgsSymbol.angle` methods, for line symbols there is :func:`qgis.core.QgsSymbol.width` method returning line width.

 Size and width are in millimeters by default, angles are in degrees.